Coca Cola Cup Final

 The Wonderful Gianluca Vialli.
 Class In A Glass.

 The Coca Cola Cup final was reached via a pulsating 3-1 second leg semi-final win over Arsenal, featuring another scorching long range goal from Roberto Di Matteo which nearly took the roof off a vibrant Stamford Bridge.
+Or would have done had Stamford Bridge actually had one.
 This was the first game under the newly appointed player-manager Luca Vialli, who beckoned in the new era by handing out a glass of champagne to each player in the dressing room prior to the kick off.
 Always a class act, Vialli’s new role would eventually drive a wedge between him & several first team colleagues, but team spirit was clearly good at this time.
 Having had to sit on the bench for the FA Cup Final under Ruud Gullit the year before, the new boss selflessly left himself out of the Wembley line up completely on this occasion, & the players insisted he go up & collect the trophy at full time.
 Prior to the kick off, the man to my left announced that he would have a wank later that evening in the event that Frank Sinclair scored a goal.
 I loved Frank to bits, but had never envisaged him as a likely aid to onanistic fulfilment.
 As luck would have it, especially for the man to my left, plus any tissue sellers near his gaff, Frank proceeded to open the scoring with a cracking header from a superb Dennis Wise cross early in the first half of Extra Time.
 Frank & his mate Eddie Newton were coming to the end of their careers at Stamford Bridge.
 Both had been vital components in keeping the club in the Premier League a few years earlier.
 Eddie had scored in the FA Cup final, which had been the icing on the cake that day.
 They were both Chelsea to the core, local boys who had made good & were popular with supporters, which hacked off those with a racist agenda no end.
 Frank was quick, fearless, good in the air & had the heart of a lion.
 He was prone to clumsiness & reckless challenges, & having moved to Leicester the following season nurtured an unfortunate tendency to score spectacular own goals, though with typical loyalty managed one of these to rescue his former club a late point at Filbert Street in 1999.
 He did win the League Cup again at Leicester however, & certainly deserved better than the scorn he received in certain quarters.
 The broadcaster, Spurs fan & dickhead Danny Kelly once sneeringly referred to him as a ‘sort of footballer.’
 Frank Sinclair played in the Premier League for a decade & continued his career into his forties, won domestic & European medals & represented his country at the 1998 World Cup Finals.
 Along with Keith Jones, Keith Dublin, Ken Monkou, Michael Duberry & Eddie Newton he succeeded in walking through the door so bravely opened for future black players at Chelsea by Paul Canoville in the the 1980’s.
-Dismissing him as a ‘sort of footballer’ is akin to the rest of us describing the multi-chinned, arse-lipped, morbidly obese Mr Kelly as a ‘sort of’ smug, flabby buttocked disgrace.
+Dismissing him as a ‘sort of footballer’ is akin to the rest of us describing the multi-chinned, arse-lipped Mr Kelly as a ‘sort of’ smug, flabby buttocked disgrace.
 Prior to the FA Cup Final Kelly had sniggered away with another bastion of masculine perfection called Danny at the prospect of the match & likened it to the pre-match episodes of It’s A Knockout that used to fill the hours before the main event back in the day.
 Hilarious chaps, & Spurs-QPR in 1982 really gripped the nation by the way.
 Kelly hosted a dismal late night ‘sort of’ sports show called Under The Moon during this era.
 A mug of cocoa & an early night soon lost its sting.
-The biggest name I can remember gracing this carnival of shite was a man called Stewart Castledine, who made 28 appearances for Wimbledon throughout the ’90’s.
-Kelly predictably honoured the Michael Parkinson tradition of most hypocritical media parasites by kissing the arse of someone he would doubtless have derided in print.
+The biggest name I can remember gracing this carnival of shite was Wimbledon’s Stewart Castledine, who made 28 appearances for Wimbledon throughout the ’90’s.
+Fine by me but Kelly predictably honoured the Michael Parkinson tradition of most hypocritical media parasites by kissing the arse of someone he would doubtless have derided in print.
 The brave soldier.
 I wonder if he could ever pass a football.
 He certainly can’t pass the Krispy Kreme display in Tesco.
-Kelly has found his true spiritual home now at ‘sort of’ radio station TalkSport.
+A cheap shot & I should hold fire on the sizeism having long left the lean category myself but do find it staggering that athletes can be mocked with such puerility by a man in Kelly’s physical condition.
+He has found his true spiritual home now at ‘sort of’ radio station TalkSport.
 They deserve each other.
 If there is a Hell TalkSport is surely piped in there 24 hours a day.

 It was a little difficult not to feel some sympathy for ‘Boro, losing their third Cup Final in less than a year, & still reeling from a relegation caused by a massively unfair points deduction the season before.
 Not that difficult however.
 They had beaten Chelsea in the famously ugly play offs of 1988, possibly the most painful of the three relegations I have witnessed, & certainly the most avoidable.
 There is also lingering emotional scarring from a 7-2 defeat at Ayresome Park in 1978.
 Their line up in 1998 featured plenty of familiar faces, & one who would become one later, the terrific Mark Schwarzer in goal, new to English football at the time, but later, much later, to turn up at Stamford Bridge during the second Mourinho era.
 Boyhood Chelsea fan Paul Merson featured, as he did for Aston Villa two years later in the last FA Cup Final at the old Wembley Stadium.
 Fine player Merson, but on both occasions he gave post-match interviews stating his belief that the better team had lost.
 On both occasions he was talking arrant nonsense.
 Always good to see the birth of a future Sky Sports pundit in action.
 Warming his buttocks next to Bryan Robson on the Teesiders bench was the extraordinary Paul Gascoigne, making his first appearance in an English club match since his disastrous brainstorm playing for Spurs at the same ground nearly seven years earlier, & eleven years after I first saw him displaying his remarkable talent as a precocious young man for Newcastle in a 2-2 draw at Stamford Bridge.
 Earlier in the ’97-98 season, in the immediate aftermath of the death of Diana, I had seen him joyously take Moldova apart in a World Cup qualifier at Wembley.
 He came on in the second half here & immediately was on the receiving end of a challenge from Dennis Wise that would earn an automatic red card these days.
 He responded furiously by committing a challenge on Dennis Wise that would earn an automatic red card these days.
 They both were clearly revelling in this barrage of foul play.
 Dennis adored Gazza & the feeling was apparently mutual, Gascoigne phoning up as the little imp was being interviewed by Chris Evans on TFI Friday shortly afterwards.
 Gazza.
 Chris Evans.
 TFI Friday.
 The none more 90’s count rises yet again.
 Sadly, Gazza missed out on the 1998 World Cup.
 ‘Boro were promoted at the end of the season, but during another 2-0 defeat to Chelsea shortly after the Galleria book launch Gazza appeared a shadow of his former self, the pace & power that used to see him brush off opponents with ease having evaporated.
 It was sad.
 Many blamed Glenn Hoddle for not picking him for the World Cup & knocking the heart out of this beguiling but clearly highly troubled man.
 Some of the finger pointers might be advised to look closer to home, namely nauseating media & ‘celebrity’ types happy to be seen tumbling out of bars with Gascoigne prior to Hoddle selecting his squad, noticeably less visible these days, as the obvious demons tormenting the man have escalated the slide into chronic alcoholism & acute mental illness.
 They know who they are & so do we.
 There are plenty of victims in the Paul Gascoigne story, not just the man himself, but he brought enormous pleasure to lots of people & that will never be forgotten.
 I can almost forgive him playing for Spurs.
 Almost.
 There is no higher tribute to his talent from a Chelsea fan than that.